How to write a financial aid appeal letter (with example)

 - What can you do if your appeal is turned down?

 Feel free to jump ahead to any of the above sections or keep on reading to learn more about the appeals process.
+Students should also thoroughly review their financial aid award letter to understand what types of aid they have been offered.

 Starting the merit scholarship appeal process